fjaviermb/avea/README.md

 # Usage

-First, do `sudo python avea.py -s`.
+First, do `sudo python3 avea.py -s`.

 This will scan the Bluetooth neighborhood for an Avea Bulb, and create the config file accordingly.

-You can now use simply `python avea.py` to control it, see below for arguments.
+You can now use simply `python3 avea.py` to control it, see below for arguments.

 ## Scan